Lord-Tiger/CYBR8420_Fall24/Assurance_Cases.md

 There is an instruction manual on how to complete the Multi-factor Authentication.
 This is not a automatically built into the user access, but an option that a user can set up.
 It is a step by step guide on how to set MFA up and where to receive the authentication.

+**Session Timeout Configuration:**

+OpenEMR allows administrators to configure session timeout settings, specifying how long a session can remain idle before the user is automatically logged out.
+This setting is customizable based on the organization’s security requirements.

+**Automatic Logout and Notifications:**

+When a session is about to expire due to inactivity, OpenEMR may provide notifications to the user warning them that their session is about to end, giving them a chance to stay logged in.
+If the user does not respond, the system automatically logs them out to prevent unauthorized access

 --------------------------
 **Team Reflections:**